mahmutfurkankalkan/AlSi-Alloy-Microstructures-with-Different-Sr-ratios-/README.md

 ## 📬 Image Access

-Although the images have been removed for repository size and publication reasons, they are available **upon reasonable academic request**.
-If you are interested in accessing the original SEM dataset, please contact the author through GitHub or institutional email.
+his repository provides the full analysis pipeline.
+For those interested in applying the scripts to relevant microstructure datasets, example images may be provided upon academic request.
+Please contact the author for further details.
 ---

 ## 👤 Author